explorable-viz/esop2025/author-response/esop2025/response.md

 interpreter with one that builds the graph in an explicitly imperative style, so this intuition may also end up being closer to the implementation in a future version.

-Reviewer B
+# Reviewer B

 _Performance, potential optimisations and scalability._ Fig. 2 demo is indeed sluggish for the _type_ column, which holds the value "Agriculture".
 Performance is snappy for the other columns, but unfortunately it is easy for the mouse to accidentally move into the _type_ column, which makes the whole example feel laggy.
 We have in mind a design which collapses parts of the graph (whilst preserving the overall fine-grained IO relationship) until the user needs information about specific interior vertices (perhaps those related to the execution of a particular function).
-The idea is alluded at the end of 7.1 (Future work), but given its relevance to the scalability question (which we agree also needs discussion), we will expand this a bit and move to the Evaluation section.
+The idea is alluded to at the end of 7.1 (Future work), but given its relevance to the scalability question (which we agree also needs discussion), we will expand this a bit and move to the Evaluation section.
 The one-off (startup) cost is something we also hope to improve by building the graph imperatively, as discussed above.